manu29585/ArchitectureKata/README.md

 - In order to chose the architecture, we followed the [Systematic Architecture Design](#systematic-architecture-design).
 - In this approach, we first started with the problem domain and then moved toward a solution domain.
-- In the solution domain, three different set of architectures.
+- In the solution domain, we worked on three different set of architectures.

 1) Draft Architecture
   a) Draft architecture is a result of problem space.